Skip to content

-How do I use Lambda to stop and start Amazon EC2 instances at regular intervals?
+How do I use EventBridge Scheduler to stop and start Amazon EC2 instances at regular intervals?

 3

-I want to automatically stop and start my Amazon Elastic Compute Cloud (Amazon EC2) instances to reduce my Amazon EC2 usage.
+I want to use the Amazon EventBridge Scheduler to automatically stop and start my Amazon Elastic Compute Cloud (Amazon EC2) instances.

 Short description